 The content piece must relate to a topic that interests students, effectively engaging them.
 After they’ve examined the content, split them into small groups and give them an open question to answer.

-For example, you may ask them to determine applications for the mathematical formula.
+For example, you may ask them to determine applications for the mathematical formula or word problems.

 As research about curiosity indicates, their findings and conclusions should stick with them beyond the activity.